Introduction

 What is Cascade?

-Cascade is a permanent decentralized storage protocol built into the Lumera Protocol — a Cosmos SDK Layer-1 blockchain.
-It enables developers to store files on a distributed network of Supernodes with a single on-chain transaction.
+Cascade is a permanent decentralized storage built on Lumera Protocol.
+It lets users store files on a decentralized network of Supernodes with a single on-chain transaction.

 Why Cascade?